MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

 ### Add a Microsoft app as a card on the Dashboard

 A Microsoft app card allows you to create a card that links to Microsoft apps e.g., Shifts, Approvals, Task.
-Microsoft apps cards will be available Out of the Box when Viva Connections is enabled.
+Microsoft apps cards will be available out of the box when Viva Connections is enabled.

 1. While in edit mode, select **+ Add a card** from the Dashboard.